markbirds/Used-Car-Price-Prediction/README.md

 ### License

-This repository is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [MIT License](LICENSE).